The benefits of fasting and fasting-mimicking diets

-- Three to five day fasts should give most people a good dose of both processes.
+- 3-5 day fasts should give most people a good dose of both.

 - The longer you fast, the more of both processes you’ll experience.

 - Of course, past a certain point, being deprived of nutrients starts doing harm.
 We can’t fast forever!
-And people with medical conditions that contraindicate fasting, need to exercise extreme caution when doing longer fasts.
+And people with medical conditions that contraindicate fasting need to do so only in consultation with their doctors.